erg-lang/erg/doc/EN/dev_guide/rust_code_guideline.md

 ## Encouraged code

-* Define domain-specific Enums instead of numeric enumerations or bools.
+* Define and use domain-specific Enums instead of numeric enumerations or bool.
 * Minimize access modifiers.
 Use `pub(mod)` or `pub(crate)` in preference even when publishing.
 * Explicitly convert iterable objects in for expressions to iterators (`for i in x.iter()` instead of `for i in x`).
 * Evaluate Lazily.
 For example, use `unwrap_or_else` instead of `unwrap_or` if `default` is not a literal.